First-Year Student Scholarships

 The college invests—through scholarship awards—in students who carry a high school GPA of 3.0 or higher; score well on the ACT or SAT; and who are hardworking, determined, open-minded, caring, and ambitious.
 We recommend you meet with an admissions counselor, as it helps complete the picture for both the student and the college.

-Annual amounts for these awards range from $10,000 a year to $22,000 a year.
+Annual amounts for these awards vary.
 These awards are renewable for students who maintain good academic standing and satisfactory academic progress.
 The highest-level award for which a student qualifies will supersede all previous offers.

 |Westminster Presidential Scholarship||$22,000|